hdrummon/HugoHdrummon/content/post/FinalReflection.md

 ## SLO2 Apply design and systems thinking to respond to a defined or newly identified problem
 During the first couple of weeks of the Summer Studio, I really lacked a sense of direction regarding how to utilise a design thinking approach towards work, more so towards any Cyber Security related problems.
 Due to how difficult it originally was, I didn’t necessarily adopt a design thinking approach initial since I had no proper understanding of what to do.
 But towards the end of the studio when I started to use more difficult boxes and use my knowledge from practicing previous CTF machines.
 I managed to use a particular design thinking approach to understand how to handle this problem and what was expected.
-Once I started attempting CTF challenges like **Basic Pentesting**, **Literally Vulnerale** and the newer Hack-the-Box Machines **OpenAdmin** and **Traverxec** I was able to properly adopt a design thinking approach to each stage of the machine.
+Once I started attempting CTF challenges like **Basic Pentesting**, **Literally Vulnerable** and the newer Hack-the-Box Machines **OpenAdmin** and **Traverxec** I was able to properly adopt a design thinking approach to each stage of the machine.
 I follows a very similar process the three major E's, Enumerate, Exploit and Escalate.
 By using these "major E's" I was better able to utilise a design thinking methodology approach when attempting a box.
-For example, if I were to attempt a box I would go through mostly the define through to the testing.
+For example, if I were to attempt a box I would go through mostly the Define through to Testing.
 <ol>
 <li>
 Define (The problem): Navigate through the machine to get Root.